How to choose the right Performance Testing tool?

 11. Response Validation

 The performance testing tool must have the feature to validate the correctness of the response during the test.
-Lack of this feature leads to functional issues that occurred during the performance test.
+The lack of this feature leads to functional issues that occurred during the performance test.

 11. Live Monitoring